abhinavs/moonwalk/_posts/2023-07-19-brain-health.md

 ## [Improve your sleep hygiene](#get-in-touch-with-your-circadian-rhythm)

 The biggest cues are light and noise.
-Our body is naturally programmed to sleep in darkness and silence but stay awake when it's bright and noisy.
+Our body is naturally programmed to sleep in darkness and silence, whereas to stay awake when it's bright and noisy.

 Tips:
 -   Go outside for 10 minutes after you wake up.